 Autumn in the Estes Valley is a great time to visit, with cooler temperatures, the elk rut, and of course, fall colors.
 These brilliant leaves can add a new dynamic to an already wonderful hike.
 Reminder: pets are not allowed on trails in the national park.
 Each hike on this list is inside the national park.
-Here's the Top 5 Trails to Hike with your Dog, if you're furry friend would like to join the leaf-peeping!
+Here's the Top 5 Trails to Hike with your Dog, if your furry friend would like to join the leaf-peeping!
 Reservations in RMNP are needed between the hours of 6 am and 5 pm.
 Make your reservation here.

 This point-to-point hike offers beautiful hints of color as you walk through a forested area and final view across Bierstadt Lake to Long's Peak and the Continental Divide.